CoverMyHeart Focus Group, the mom's and babies from "The Pass Area Breastfeeding Cafe" in Banning, California.

 In the Juvenile and Formula industries, profits are measured with no regard to breastfeeding solutions.
 I began to look at those statistics and soon realized that they were capitalizing on our failures.

-Personally, I failed three times at breastfeeding.
+Personally, I failed three times at breastfeeding because of sexual abuse I sustained when I was growing up.
 I wanted what the industry was marketing to me, something easy!
 They gave me every excuse to quit.
 I knew that my last and change-of-life baby, Alicia, needed only what I could give her.
 I had to at least try harder this time.
 I tried to stay determined even when I was at my lowest.
 I kept telling myself, “Don’t quit"!
 Those closest to me were encouraging me with the words ONE MORE DAY.
 But they didn’t have my scabbed nipples from my poor latch!
 Not only that, but I was battling nursing shields and baby weight loss.
 I developed severe postpartum depression and post traumatic stress disorder.
 I cried every day, sometimes at nothing more than formula commercials or the hummingbird feeding on the nectar outside my window.
 I was at my lowest and I just couldn’t get those commercials out of my head.
 Why?
 Because they targeted the rationalizations that would make me feel better about quitting.
 For instance, “It is the closest thing to mother’s milk."
 Or the bright, inviting packaging of formula with names like “Good Start”, “Expert Care” and descriptions like “Clinically Proven, Triple Health Guard (Growth, Brain and Eye, Immune System)".
 The clincher was "It’s Ready to Use"!
 All my inner voice could muster was, "I want that!"
 The market offered the coolest bottles and nipples that were designed to mimic my breast.
 With all of this against me, how did I stay determined to breastfeed?
 How could I succeed?
 I knew that my baby needed me to stay confident but, the market wanted me to fail!

 Sadly, this is precisely where mom's break.
 Self-doubt wins.
 The industry wins.
 In fact, by 3 short months into breastfeeding, 44.4% out of 3,978,497 babies born in 2016 became the customers of the Formula Industry according to the CDC Breastfeeding Report card.